FederatedAI/KubeFATE/docker-deploy/README.md

 1. A Linux host
 2. Docker: 18+
 3. Docker-Compose: 1.24+
+4. The deployment machine can be connected to the Internet, so the hosts can communicate with each other;
-4. Network connection to Internet to pull container images from Docker Hub.
+5. Network connection to Internet to pull container images from Docker Hub.
 If network connection to Internet is not available, consider to set up [Harbor as a local registry](../registry/README.md) or use [offline images](https://github.com/FederatedAI/FATE/tree/master/docker-build).
+6. A host running FATE is recommended with 8 CPUs and 16G RAM.

 ## Deploying FATE